macloo/python-beginners/README.md

 ## Flask

-Students are introduced to Flask, a Python web framework, in the fifth week of Python.
+Students are introduced to Flask, a Python framework, in the fifth week of Python.
 See the README in the [flask](flask) folder for details.

 This section has several parts, explaining templates, app deployment, **Flask-WTF** forms, and **Flask-SQLAlchemy** for database apps.